 We are looking south and straight across to Lindisfarne castle and off to the right is Bamburgh castle

-As we walked aniti clockwise around lindisfarne we passed by Lindisfarne castle on our right and the Gertrude Jekyll garden on our left we headed ftowards the shoreline.
+As we walked anti-clockwise around Lindisfarne we passed by Lindisfarne castle on our right and the Gertrude Jekyll garden on our left we headed towards the shoreline.
 Speaking on the importance of walking, sound and motion Chris described how whilst he was producing the CD St Cuthberts Time and at the same time working on the BBC programme In Britten’s Footsteps for Britten’s centenary he interviewed Rita Thompson who was Benjamin Britten’s nurse in his final years:

-she was telling me how important ambient sound was to Britten, every day he would walk, he would work on his music in the morning; he had a very strict regime, dress for dinner, a jacket and tie sit down at 1pm for lunch then go and get changed, put his outdoor o things on and go for a walk.
-This was a central part of his compositional process and in his head he would edit his mornings work and then revise it..he needed to go outside where he wasn’t distracted so he took all the green lanes and bye roads behind Aldeburgh.. and these were focused periods of walking on his own..and this was part of his creative process, that I found fascinating.
+she was telling me how important ambient sound was to Britten, every day he would walk, he would work on his music in the morning; he had a very strict regime, dress for dinner, a jacket and tie sit down at 1 pm for lunch then go and get changed, put his outdoor things on and go for a walk.
+This was a central part of his compositional process and in his head he would edit his mornings work and then revise it… he needed to go outside where he wasn’t distracted so he took all the green lanes and bye roads behind Aldeburgh… and these were focused periods of walking on his own… and this was part of his creative process, that I found fascinating.